Monday, February 22, 2010

 B: “Sidder du stadig derinde?”
 That whole bridge reads like a serial masturbator being simultaneously chastised and condoned.

-A: Oh so gay.
-Love it!
+A: Love it!
 Funny how it only really sounds like Danish in said bridge.

-V: This sounds amazing!
+V: Sounds amazing.
 Camp as a row of tents, of course, so the gimmick with the conductor works a treat.
 They must have had high hopes for this, and you can understand why.

 13 Austria